What exactly is Low Intensity Focused Shockwave Therapy?

 How long does the treatment take and how many treatments will I need?

 The treatment is performed at any of our LaSara Medical Group locations.
 The entire office visit takes about 30 minutes for each treatment session.
 Our protocol consists of 12 treatments to ensure maximum results.
 Each patient starts with 6 treatments to be completed over 3 to 6 weeks of time.
-We then wait for 90 days to give the body time to grow new blood vessels and repair the penile tissue.
-Each patient has the chance to do a second round 6 treatments at the 90 day mark or anytime over the following 12 months.
+We then wait 3 to 5 weeks to give the body time to grow new blood vessels and repair the penile tissue.
+Each patient has the chance to do a second round of 6 treatments after the 3 to 5 week waiting period or anytime over the following 12 months.

 Is the treatment painful?